al-moreno/MongoDB/Unit 3/Script.md

 BSON supports a wide range of data types, allowing for the representation of diverse information within MongoDB documents.
 Here are some commonly used data types in MongoDB:

-1. Strings: MongoDB supports various string types, including regular strings (UTF-8 encoded), binary data, and UUIDs.
+1. MongoDB supports various string types, including regular strings (UTF-8 encoded), binary data, and UUIDs.

-2. Numbers: MongoDB supports different numeric data types, such as integers (32-bit and 64-bit), floating-point numbers, and decimal data types for precise arithmetic operations.
+2. It also supports different numeric data types, such as integers (32-bit and 64-bit), floating-point numbers, and decimal data types for precise arithmetic operations.

-3. Booleans: MongoDB provides a Boolean data type for representing true or false values.
+3. It also provides a Boolean data type for representing true or false values.

-4. Dates: MongoDB supports storing dates and timestamps.
+4. Additonally, MongoDB supports storing dates and timestamps.
 Dates are represented as a 64-bit integer value, which represents the number of milliseconds since the time of Unix (January 1, 1970).

-5. Arrays: Arrays in MongoDB allow for the storage of multiple values within a single field.
+5. MongoDB allow for the storage of multiple values within a single field.
 They can contain values of different data types and can be nested to create multi-dimensional arrays.

-6. Embedded Documents: MongoDB allows for the nesting of documents within other documents, enabling the creation of hierarchical and complex data structures.
+6. It enables the the nesting of documents within other documents, enabling the creation of hierarchical and complex data structures.
 This feature is useful for representing relationships or grouping related data.

-In addition to these basic data types, BSON also supports more specialized data types, such as geospatial data, binary data, regular expressions, and timestamps.

-By supporting a wide range of data types, BSON enables MongoDB to handle diverse data structures and accommodate the needs of various applications.
-It provides a flexible and efficient way to represent and store data within MongoDB's document-oriented model.
+In addition to these basic data types, BSON also supports more specialized data types, such as geospatial data, binary data, regular expressions, and timestamps enabling MongoDB to handle diverse data structures and accommodate the needs of various applications.

 - Slide 6 -